On this page:

 LGBTQIA+ young people (lesbian, gay, bisexual, transgender, questioning, intersex, asexual, or other sexuality and gender diverse identities) are over represented in bullying statistics.

-Ministry of Youth Development's online survey of LGBTIQ young people in schools highlighted that it was important for schools to lead by example by:
+Ministry of Youth Development's online survey of LGBTIQA+ young people in schools highlighted that it was important for schools to lead by example by:

-- having strong anti-bullying policies for all LGBTIQ students
+- having strong anti-bullying policies for all LGBTIQA+students

 - educating students and teachers on sexuality and gender diversity

-- establishing support networks and guidance channels for LGBTIQ students
+- establishing support networks and guidance channels for LGBTIQA+students

 - offering facilities and clothing options that are not gender specific (eg, school uniforms and unisex bathrooms).